Fabiola-C14/Python-Challenge/README.md

 ## PyBank

-In this challenge a Python script was created to analyze financial records, and calculate the following data:
+In this challenge a Python script was created to analyze financial records, and calculate the following data for a company:
 * The total number of months included in the dataset
 * The net total amount of Profit/Losses over the entire period
 * The average changes in Profit/Losses over the entire period